-After all places have been offered, the School will maintain a Continuing Interest (waiting) list.
-A child's position on that list will be determined by the same admission criteria as outlined above and a child's place on the list can change as other children join or leave it.
-The School will maintain the list until at least the end of the Reception year and will review the list at the end of that academic year.
+After all Reception places have been offered, HCC will maintain a Continuing Interest (waiting) list on behalf of the Governing Body.
+A child's position on that list will be determined by the same oversubscription criteria as outlined above and a child's place on the list can change as other children join or leave it.
+The list will be re-ranked each time a new name is added to the list.
+The Governing Body will take over maintenance of the list after the end of the summer term 2026 and will maintain the list until at least the end of the Reception year and will review the list at the end of that academic year.
 Continuing interest lists will be maintained for every year group until the summer term.
 The School will contact parents/carers if a vacancy becomes available and it can be offered to a child.
 Parents are requested to inform the Governors if they wish their child's name to be removed from the CI list.